Ovadia Yosef: Halakhic approach and worldview

-Meta-Halakha: Restoring the past glory
+Meta-halakha: Restoring the past glory

-Yosef frequently made use of the slogan "Restore past glory" (להחזיר עטרה ליושנה) as a metaphor embodying both his social and halakhic agenda.
+Yosef frequently made use of the slogan "Restore past glory" (להחזיר עטרה ליושנה; lit. '[To] restore the crown to its former [place]') as a metaphor embodying both his social and halakhic agenda.

-On a social level, it is widely viewed as a call to pursue a political agenda that will restore the pride of the Mizrahi Jews (Jews from the Middle East) in Israeli society, who historically suffered from discrimination and were generally of lower socioeconomic status than their Ashkenazi counterparts.
+On a social level, it is widely viewed as a call to pursue a political agenda that will restore the pride of the Mizrahi Jews in Israeli society, who historically suffered from discrimination and were generally of lower socioeconomic status than their Ashkenazi counterparts.

 From a halakhic perspective, the metaphor is more complex.
-It is widely agreed by rabbis and secular researchers alike that the 'crown' of the metaphor refers to the halakhic supremacy Yosef attaches to the rulings of Rabbi Yosef Karo.
+It is widely agreed by rabbis and secular researchers alike that the 'crown' of the metaphor refers to the halakhic supremacy Yosef attaches to the rulings of Yosef Karo.
 According to Yosef's approach, Karo is crowned as the Mara D'Atra of the Land of Israel, and thus all Jews living within his realm of authority are bound by his rulings.
-Yosef says this explicitly and strongly in Yalkut Yosef (note that 'Maran' refers to Yosef Karo):
+Yosef says this explicitly and strongly in Yalkut Yosef:

-Even if a hundred acharonim disagree with him...no teacher is permitted to rule with chumra contrary to Maran's instructions to rule leniently, even if many disagree with Maran...and it is not even permitted to act with chumra where Maran has ruled leniently on the matter, since the rulings of Maran, who is the Mara D'Atra and we have received his instructions, were determined as Halakha to Moses at Sinai over which there is no dispute, and he who deviates right or left dishonours his teachers.
+Even if a hundred acharonim disagree with him...no teacher is permitted to rule with chumra (lit. 'stringency') contrary to Maran's (i.e. Yosef Karo's) instructions to rule leniently, even if many disagree with Maran...and it is not even permitted to act with chumra where Maran has ruled leniently on the matter, since the rulings of Maran, who is the Mara D'Atra and we have received his instructions, were determined as Halakha to Moses at Sinai over which there is no dispute, and he who deviates right or left dishonours his teachers.

 Some disagreement persists over exactly whom Yosef considers bound by Karo's rulings.

-Rabbi Ratzon Arusi argues that Yosef distinguishes between his ideal and reality.
+Ratzon Arusi argues that Yosef distinguishes between his ideal and reality.
 Ideally, all Jews of the Land of Israel should be bound by Karo's rulings, but practicality dictates that Sephardic and Mizrahi Jews should unite under them first.
 As Arusi puts it:

 The unity of Israel is desirable, and shall be achieved by a unified system of halakhic ruling.
 A unified system of halakhic ruling will be achieved, in his opinion, by a consolidation around the tradition of the Land of Israel, which he thinks is the tradition of the Sephardim to rule as does Karo in the Shulchan Aruch.
 However, the reality at this time is different.
 Every community retains its own traditions, and thus halakha should be ruled for each community according to its own tradition.
 However, because he believes that there is a trend of Ashkenazi ruling dominating, he cries aloud to save and preserve the Sephardic system of ruling.